dheidelberger/AOC-2024/Day 07/README.md

 Part 2 Rank: 20013 (0 points)

 _Note that as of 2024 Day 8, input download happens automatically when I first run the part 1 template file.
 I do this immediately after opening the puzzle for the first time._

-Part 1 Run Time: \
-Part 2 Run Time:

-_Code is run on a 2020 M1 Macbook Pro with 16GB of RAM_